jolson615/tech-exchange-2021/u1-html-git/css-design-and-design-libraries/README.md

 We've covered a lot, and students may be feeling overwhelmed about how to juggle all of this to make professional, polished looking websites every time.
 That's to be expected - and they're not alone!
 People have struggled long before them and have come up with solutions to allow for people to build good looking websites quickly and without having to recode all of these best practice things over and over and over.

 Enter CSS Frameworks (sometimes referred to as libraries) which are essentially collections of CSS classes and other styled elements that have been created so that all you, the programmer, needs to do is connect it to your HTML and get coding.
-Introduce students to **Materialize** and explain that for a quick start, they can just use the CDN by sticking this code in the head of their HTML page:
+Introduce students to **Materialize** and explain that for a quick start, they can just use the CDN (content delivery network - this is what gets you the library quickly!) by sticking this code in the head of their HTML page:

 ```html
 <!-- Compiled and minified CSS -->